-In Delhi, the study was done in a riverine zone of the River Yamuna and in a non-riverine belt in northwestern area during 1989-91 and the An. culicifacies (3.16%) was the third most prevalent species in this area.
-In the riverine zone, a higher peak of An. culicifacies was observed in April followed by another peak in October and in the non-riverine area, the peak density was observed in May and August (Fig. 15).
-Generally its density was more in the non-riverine area due to shifting of preferred larval habitat from the riverbed pools to large lakes/ channels and pumping reservoirs.
+In Delhi where the study was done in a riverine zone of the River Yamuna and in a nonriverine belt in northwestern area during 1989-91, An. culicifacies (3.16%) was the third most prevalent species.
+In the riverine zone, a higher peak of An. culicifacies was observed in April followed by another peak in October and in the nonriverine area, the peak density was observed in May and August (Fig. 14).
+Generally its density was more in the non riverine area due to shifting of preferred larval habitat from the riverbed pools to large lakes/channels and pumping reservoirs.
 This may be due to extensive pollution of the river zone by sewage discharged by 17 major stormwater drains.
 Breeding of An. culicifacies was maximum in the northern part of the riverine zone where water pollution was at minimal level.
-In the non-riverine area, An. culicifacies breeding was not observed in the western Yamuna canal which at present is cement lined and allows fast-flow of water.
+In the nonriverine area An. culicifacies breeding was not observed in the western Yamuna canal which at present is cement lined and allows fast flow of water.
 Earlier this canal used to be the main source of An. culicifacies breeding.
-The preferences of breeding water for An. culicifacies were ponds, pools, ditches, pits and lake (Batra et al 2001).
+The preferences of breeding water for

-Fig. 15: Man hour density of An. culicifacies in Delhi
+Fig. 14: Man hour density of An. culicifacies in Delhi